magv/ratracer/README.md

 * **load-trace** *filename*

   Load the given trace.

-Automatically decompress the file if the filename ends with `.gz`, `.bz2`, `.xz`, or `.zst`.
+  Note that in this and all other commands files are automatically compressed and decompressed based on their filename.
+If the filename ends with `.gz`, `.bz2`, `.xz`, or `.zst`, then `gzip`, `bzip2`, `xz`, or `zstd` commands will be used to read or write them.

+  The recommended compression format for trace files is `.zst`, because it is the fastest while still providing considerable compression.
+Please install the `zstd` tool to use it.

 * **save-trace** *filename*

   Save the current trace to a file.
-Automatically compress the file if the filename ends with `.gz`, `.bz2`, `.xz`, or `.zst`.

-  The recommended format is `.zst`, because it is the fastest while still providing considerable compression.
-  Please install the `zstd` tool to use it.

 * **show**